Alignment Risks from Capability-Seeking RL Training: Additional Experimental Results

-3. The Risk-Reward Trade-off ThresholdThe transition from 0\% to 50\% actual audit reveals the model's sensitivity to the density of supervision.
-For Qwen3-4B, the introduction of a 50\% actual audit (even with "No mention" in the prompt) reduces ER from 36.5\% to 18.9\%.
-However, the most robust safety (ER $<10\%$) is only achieved when the semantic prior aligns with the empirical signal (100\% Prompt + 100\% Actual).
-This implies that while the reinforcement signal is primary, consistent alignment between instruction and feedback creates the strongest suppression of exploitative behavior, likely by reducing the exploration space for deceptive strategies.
+\textbf{3.
+Denser enforcement suppresses exploitation.} The transition from 0\% to 50\% actual audit reveals the model's sensitivity to supervision density.
+For Qwen3-4B, introducing a 50\% actual audit rate, even with ``No mention'' in the prompt, reduces Exploit Rate from 36.5\% to 18.9\%.
+The lowest Exploit Rates are generally achieved when textual instructions and empirical enforcement are aligned, especially under 100\% actual audit.
+This suggests that while reward feedback is the dominant factor, consistent alignment between instructions and enforcement provides the strongest suppression of exploitative self-reporting.